mae92/MutantHuntWGS/README.md

         5. "FILENAME" should not have any spaces or punctuation, not even underscores.

-3. Open the Terminal and download and run the Docker container for MutantHuntWGS by copying and pasting the following command into the terminal:
+## 2. Open the Terminal and download and run the Docker container for MutantHuntWGS by copying and pasting the following command into the terminal:

 ```
 docker run -it -v /PATH_TO_DESKTOP/Analysis_Directory:/Main/Analysis_Directory mellison/mutant_hunt_wgs:version1
 ```

-4. Run MutantHuntWGS by running the code below.
+## 3. Run MutantHuntWGS by running the code below to test.
 ```
 MutantHuntWGS.sh \
     -n FILENAME \